leighmacdonald/uncledane-web/README.md

 The docker image uses a 3 stage build system.
 2 Build stages, one for frontend (JS/CSS/etc.) and the other for the go backend.
 The compiled binaries and assets are then copied to the final image.

+The videos folder (not included in this repo), should be mounted in the container under /app/frontend/dist/videos

 To build the image `leighmacdonald/uncledane-web` run:

     make image